CPMpy/cpmpy/docs/modeling.md

 A minimal example of the DirectConstraint for every supported solver is [in the test suite](https://github.com/CPMpy/cpmpy/tree/master/tests/test_direct.py).

 The `DirectConstraint` is a very powerful primitive to get the most out of specific solvers.
-See the following examples: [nonogram_ortools.ipynb](https://github.com/CPMpy/cpmpy/tree/master/examples/nonogram_ortools.ipynb) using of a helper function that generates automatons with DirectConstraints; [vrp_ortools.py](https://github.com/CPMpy/cpmpy/tree/master/examples/vrp_ortools.ipynb) demonstrating ortools' newly introduced multi-circuit global constraint through DirectConstraint; and [pctsp_ortools.py](https://github.com/CPMpy/cpmpy/tree/master/examples/pctsp_ortools.ipynb) that uses a DirectConstraint to use OR-Tools circuit to post a sub-circuit constraint as needed for this price-collecting TSP variant.
+See the following examples: [nonogram_ortools.ipynb](https://github.com/CPMpy/cpmpy/tree/master/examples/nonogram_ortools.ipynb) which uses a helper function that generates automatons with DirectConstraints; [vrp_ortools.py](https://github.com/CPMpy/cpmpy/tree/master/examples/vrp_ortools.ipynb) demonstrating ortools' newly introduced multi-circuit global constraint through DirectConstraint; and [pctsp_ortools.py](https://github.com/CPMpy/cpmpy/tree/master/examples/pctsp_ortools.ipynb) that uses a DirectConstraint to use OR-Tools circuit to post a sub-circuit constraint as needed for this price-collecting TSP variant.

 ### Directly accessing the underlying solver